rauhs/klang/README.md

 * Improve performance by only rendering the subset of log messages that are seen for the current scrolling position.
+* Run the tab transducers as xform argument in core.async channel.
+This would allow an easy profiling transducer.
+The `single-transduce` silliness prevents this from working.
 * Go through the `TODO:` items in `klang/core.cljs`

 ## Ideas